ilias-ant/pydatagovgr/README.md

 - **authentication**: properly handles the authentication to data.gov.gr - all you have to do is provide a valid token.
 - **persistent session**: making several requests to data.gov.gr reuses the same underlying connection.
-- **timeout policy**: the client will stop waiting for a response from data.gov.gr after some time.Defaults to 10 sec.
+- **timeout policy**: the client will stop waiting for a response from data.gov.gr after some time.
+Defaults to 10 sec.
 - **retry policy**: to account for potential server failures of lossy network connections, client automatically retries with an exponential-backoff, to avoid harming the data.gov.gr.
 Defaults to a maximum of 3 retries.